 Hoshino Resorts TOMAMU

 Tomamu is suitable for guests of all ages, from families to advanced skiers.
-Under the “Tomamu’s commitment to winter mountains”, they open the side country only to advanced skiers, and provide support to beginners/experts on CAT tours and fast tracks, plus introducing various back country programs and fun ski in Hokkaido powder belt.
+Under “Tomamu’s commitment to winter mountains”, the resort opens its sidecountry routes only to advanced skiers.
+Tomamu can provide support to beginners/experts with CAT tours and fast tracks, as well as introducing various backcountry programs perfect for enjoying Hokkaido’s powder belt.

-The finest non-compacted snow course on the north slope
+The finest ungroomed trails can be found on the north slope

-All 5 courses on the north slope are non-compacted snow.
-Surprised that 50% of the total is non-compacted, and the natural terrain is not tampered, so it’s perfect for free runs.
-It is a “lucky resort” because it has a variety of courses to offer.
-Plus advanced players can enjoy to their heart’s content, and it is relatively empty.
-Although the amount of snow is small due to its location, the snow quality is dry powder.
+An astonishing 50% of the resort’s trails are ungroomed, including all 5 courses on the northern slope.
+Much of the resort’s natural terrain remains unaltered, so it’s perfect for free runs.
+The resort has a variety of courses to offer, so even advanced skiers can riding Sahoro’s relatively uncrowded slopes to their heart’s content.
+Although the volume of snow is low due to its location, the snow quality is dry powder.
 Furthermore, you can enjoy a pleasant slide with a sunny weather rate of 51%.

 The charm of Hokkaido powder belt